Bigfoot, weed, and murder: How ‘Sasquatch’ on Hulu reinvents the true-crime documentary

 Don’t let the release date fool you.
 It is by now well-worn marketing logic that any film even somewhat related to cannabis typically comes out on April 20, the unofficial Stoner Christmas.
 But there is nothing typical about the latest weed-adjacent project with this loaded birthday.

 The first hint that Sasquatch, which premieres on Hulu today, is unique to the weed space—or any other space, really—is that the title does not, in fact, refer to a particularly potent strain of weed but rather to actual Sasquatches.
 That’s right: Bigfeet, yetis, forest-dwelling deplorables of myth.
-Sasquatch is a three-part documentary about an alleged triple homicide by a legendary creature out in California weed country.
-It doesn’t just defy expectations for 4/20 content but turns the entire true-crime genre on its head.
+Sasquatch is a three-part documentary about an alleged triple homicide by a long-sought legendary creature out in California weed country.
+It doesn’t just defy expectations for 4/20 content; it turns the entire true-crime genre on its head.

 Director Joshua Rofé didn’t set out to make an antidote to the recent glut of nearly identical real-life murder-mystery docs.
 He merely wanted to try something much different from his previous project.
 It was a glorious stroke of luck that Rofé had been able to access tons of archival footage for 2018’s Lorena, the Jordan Peele-produced docuseries that added I, Tonya-like context to the world’s most notorious penis-severer.
 Although he was thankful to get the material, the filmmaker also lamented how much information was already out there in the public domain about the subject of his reclamation project.